Host Microbe-Interaction

 Founder and Director for the Collaborative Center of Multiplexing Proteomics

-- Development of mass spectrometry tools to study specialized molecules important to the host-microbe interaction.
+- Mass spectrometry tools to study proteins important to the host-microbe interaction.

 - Markmiller et al. (2018).
 Context-Dependent and Disease-Specific Diversity in Protein Interactions within Stress Granules.
 Cell.
 172(3):590-604.